 The PRIF Consortium

-- Is a five year initiative started in October 2017
+- Is a 6.5 year government initiative started in October 2017

 - Is nimble to member needs, tailoring each project to one or more of our industry partners